Minnesota Sinfonia

-Minnesota Sinfonia is a professional non-profit orchestra in Minnesota.
-The Sinfonia plays concerts for over 25,000 people each year.
-Founded in 1989 by Artistic Director Jay Fishman, the Minnesota Sinfonia is an independent, non-profit 501(c)(3) organization supported by corporate, foundation and individual contributors.
+Minnesota Sinfonia is a professional non-profit orchestra in the U.S. state of Minnesota, founded in 1989 by artistic director Jay Fishman.
+The Minnesota Sinfonia is an independent, non-profit 501(c)(3) organization supported by corporate, foundation and individual contributors which performs for over 25,000 people each year.

 Programs

 Music in the Schools

 Music in the Schools (MIS) is the Sinfonia's inner-city education program.
 The orchestra develops a three-month curriculum with local teachers, focusing on a different core subject each year.
 Music in the Schools is designed specifically for public elementary students of Minneapolis and St. Paul with limited in-school arts opportunities, and the orchestra works with up to 12,000 elementary school students.

 The culmination of each Music in the Schools program is "Sinfonia Day", a visit from the entire Minnesota Sinfonia to each participating school.

 Young Artist Competition

 The Young Artist Competition is an annual competition for musicians up to age 19.
 The competition is held every spring for residents of Minnesota, North Dakota, South Dakota, Iowa and Wisconsin.
 Both the junior and senior division winners are awarded solo appearances with the Sinfonia, and the senior division winner also receives the Claire Givens Violins $500 cash prize.
 The competition is held at the University of St. Thomas campus in St. Paul.